OmerCeng/OmerCeng/README.md

 ### 🧠 About

-I’m a final year Computer Engineering student focused on backend development and security-oriented systems.
+I’m a Computer Engineer focused on backend development and security-oriented systems.

 I enjoy building practical tools and learning by developing real-world projects.
 Currently improving my skills in API development, cybersecurity practices, and AI-based systems.